Physical Therapy Treatments For Levator Ani Syndrome

 2. Ananda Balasana

-This one is also known as “happy baby” pose.
+This one is also known as the “happy baby” pose, and is a stretch commonly used in yoga and pilates.

 To begin, lay on your back on a comfortable surface, such as a bed or yoga mat.